akhenry/openmct-yamcs/README.md

 This should build the example, and launch a web browser with Open MCT connected to a locally running YAMCS server.
 By default it is configured to connect to the "myproject" instance provided in the [YAMCS QuickStart](https://github.com/yamcs/quickstart) server.

+### Testing

+This project is using the openmct-e2e-as-a-dependency model.
+For getting started with our tests, please see [our README](./tests/README.md)

+Each PR is tested for compatibility with YAMCS QuickStart as well as the latest version of Open MCT using GitHub Actions.

 ## Using the Open MCT-YAMCS plugin in your own project